preterag/hiring/requisitions/surrealine/brand-design/README.md

 - Surrealine is proprietary; all design assets and documentation are strictly confidential.
 - The product designer should maintain close communication with the Surrealine team for any brand or feature adjustments.
 - User and community testing may prompt iterative updates during the design phase, so flexibility is key.
+- **This role could translate into a founding designer position with equity compensation** for the right candidate who demonstrates exceptional skills and alignment with the Surrealine vision.

 ---